jasonhancock/nagios-cloudstack/README.md

 ---------------------
 The snippet of nagios configuration below assumes that you have a working Nagios installation and that you have correctly configured pnp4nagios.
 I don't like to tie services to specific hosts.
 Instead, I use hostgroups.
+The example below assumes that I only have a single zone("Zone Alpha") that contains a single pod ("Pod Beta")

 ```
 define hostgroup {